elston/twisted-json-rpc/readme.md

 * Param only dict

+* Total control incoming request param names

-* Fully compliant for names with request param and method param
+* Fully test compliance incoming request param names with param names of method API (even if this method is deferrable :))

 * Router method may be expanded to Class (like Django as_view)